younggg96/frontend-prep-interview/AAA - BasicBQ/q2-interest.md

 What do you know about our company or product?

-In my next role, I’m looking for an opportunity where I can work on meaningful, technically challenging products — especially at the intersection of AI and user experience.
-I’m especially excited about building advanced user interfaces that help people understand and interact with complex data, like video or  content.
+In my next role, I’m looking for an opportunity where I can work on meaningful, technically challenging products.
+I’m especially excited about building advanced user interfaces that help people understand and interact.
-我想加入一家有使命感且技术挑战大的公司，希望深入参与前端架构设计、AI 视频数据可视化，以及提升用户体验的工作

 That’s one of the reasons I’m really interested in Twelve Labs.
 I admire the mission of making video searchable and understandable at scale, and I’d love to contribute to building the frontend systems that bring this intelligence to users in a usable, performant, and elegant way.